 No Bust Blackjack

-As the name suggests, California No Bust Blackjack is a variant on classic real money blackjack that has been popularized throughout California.
-The game’s “No Bust” element is created by the addition of rules which still allow players to win on busted totals, provided they are lower than the dealer’s busted hand.
+California No Bust Blackjack is a variant of classic real money blackjack that is very popular throughout California.
+The game’s “No Bust” element has additional rules which allow players to win on busted totals, provided they are lower than the dealer’s busted hand.